Plan:Product Planning Engineering Team

 Working on unscheduled issues

-Everyone at GitLab has the freedom to manage their work as they see fit, because we measure results, not hours.
+Everyone at GitLab has the freedom to manage their work as they see fit, because we measure impact, not activity.
 Part of this is the opportunity to work on items that aren’t scheduled as part of the regular monthly release.
 This is mostly a reiteration of items elsewhere in the handbook, and it is here to make those explicit:

 1. We expect people to be managers of one, and we use GitLab ourselves.
 If you see something that you think is important, you can request for it to be scheduled, or you can work on a proposal yourself, as long as you keep your other tasks in mind.